 Be proactive in your safety if you have questions or need more information, and ask your supervisor!
 Environmental Health Services (EHS) can also route you to the appropriate point of contact (970-491-6745), and the EHS website is a source of safety information for you: www.ehs.colostate.edu.

 Please report all incidents involving potential injuries, illnesses, exposures, or safety concerns to your supervisor and file online at: http://rmi.prep.colostate.edu/insurance/incident-reporting.

 In the event of an emergency, contact the CSU police by calling 911.

 You must be either on campus or connected through the VPN.

 Some browsers will erroneously warn you about a security concern.
 The site is secure – don’t worry.
 If you get this screen, just navigate past it.

 This will take you to the WordPress back-end dashboard underlying content for our website.

 From here, you will be able to update your information.
-Here is some more centralized information on this, in case you have trouble:

 We will “encourage” you to update your web presence once a year and we’ll remind you to be sure it’s taken down when you graduate – this way, we stay up-to-date for our fans.